jimatienza/CRUD-Laravel/README.md

 3.Go to a browser and go to localhost/phpmyadmin and create a database

-4.Open the project in an IDE and open the .env file and find the DB_DATABASE in the file and replace its value to the name of the database you created then change DB_USERNAME value to root and the DB_PASSWORD value to none(as in nothing)
+4.Open the project in an IDE and rename the .env.example to .env and open the file and find the DB_DATABASE in the file and replace its value to the name of the database you created then change DB_USERNAME value to root and the DB_PASSWORD value to none(as in nothing)

 5.Then type php artisan migrate